WordPress/openverse/docs/projects/README.md

 ## Providing project updates

-At all stages of a project (except for `Not Started` projects), weekly public updates are the best way for Openverse contributors and maintainers to understand the health of a project.
+At all stages of a project (except for `Not Started` projects), fortnightly public updates are the best way for Openverse contributors and maintainers to understand the health of a project.
 Importantly, these updates allow us to allocate more time or material resources to projects that need them before work